Channel Configuration (configtx)¶

 - Writes the new config into a

-When the peer (or any other receiver for Deliver
+When the peer (or any other receiver for Deliver) receives this

 configuration block, it should verify that the config was appropriately